Located in a city steeped in history, UMass Lowell's History Department has a small department feel with the resources of a large research university.

 For admissions information, visit the UMass Lowell Admissions and Aid website:

 The best way to learn about history is to see it come alive whether that is traveling to Havana, Cuba or exploring Athens' ruins.
-We offer exchanges and faculty-led programs around the world.
+The university offers exchanges and faculty-led programs around the world.